Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Methodology

 The alchemical transformation from $L_1$ to $L_2$ is controlled using scaling factors for the intermolecular interactions ($\lambda_{\text{ELE}}^X$ and $\lambda_{\text{VDW}}^X$).
 The continuous $\lambda$ schedule is divided into three steps, as illustrated in Fig. \ref{fig:schedule} panel (a):

-\begin{enumerate} \item \textbf{Electrostatic Decoupling ($\lambda=[0, 0.2]$):} Electrostatic interactions of ligand $L_1$ are turned off by scaling down linearly its permanent multipoles and polarizability. \item \textbf{VDW Switch ($\lambda=[0.2, 0.8]$):} Van-der-Waals interactions for $L_1$ are linearly turned off, and the same interactions for $L_2$ are linearly turned on. \item \textbf{Electrostatic Coupling ($\lambda=[0.8, 1.0]$):} Electrostatic interactions of ligand $L_2$ are linearly activated by scaling up linearly its permanent multipoles and polarizabilities. \end{enumerate}
+\begin{enumerate} \item \textbf{Electrostatic Decoupling ($\lambda=[0, 0.2]$):} Electrostatic interactions of ligand $L_1$ are turned off by scaling down linearly its permanent multipoles and polarizability. \item \textbf{VDW Switch ($\lambda=[0.2, 0.8]$):} Van-der-Waals interactions for $L_1$ are linearly turned off, and the same interactions for $L_2$ are linearly turned on. \item \textbf{Electrostatic Coupling ($\lambda=[0.8, 1.0]$):} Electrostatic interactions of ligand $L_2$ are linearly activated by scaling up linearly its permanent multipoles and polarizabilities. \end{enumerate} It can be noted that over the "VDW Switch" section, all electrostatic interactions of both ligands are turned off.
+If ligands bound pose is mainly stabilized through electrostatics, positional drift can then be observed.
+This caveat is addressed through the use of DBC restraints, as was the case in the original Lambda-ABF-OPES approach\cite{ansari2025lambda}, described in the following paragraphs.